Ajiboyefemifaith/Auto-mobile/README.md

 # Auto-mobile
-Analysis using various machine learning models to predict Automobile prices
+Analysis using various machine learning models to predict Automobile prices.

 # Context
 This dataset consist of data From 1985 Ward's Automotive Yearbook.
 Here are the sources